buzzer-re/mresearch/Windows/reverse_powershell/README.md

 ![](screenshoots/reverse_powershell.png)

-So yeah, it's works, with a few lines of code we achieve a r(everse Powershell, why this is more powerfull than a simple cmd.exe binded over netcat ?
+So yeah, it's works, with a few lines of code we achieve a reverse Powershell, why this is more powerfull than a simple cmd.exe binded over netcat ?
 Because Powershell is a entire scripting languange focused on Windows, with this shell you can load DLL's in memory, execute your in-memory software and achieve administration commands!

 # Encrypted shells

-Using a normal raw TCP shell is not a good idea because all of our traffic will be in plain text, you can implement your own encryption functions to save your inputs/outputs but the communication will still be able to be captured by some Network monitor, and that is not a good idea, because this can compromise the attacker and reveal his malicious activities, for this reasons is used TLS/SSL for  communications, this allows that our channel between the target will be fully encrypted and look just like a normal encrypted traffic.
+Using a normal raw TCP shell is not a good idea because all of our traffic will be in plain text, you can implement your own encryption functions to save your inputs/outputs but the communication will still be able to be captured by some Network monitor, and that is not a good idea, because this can compromise the attacker and reveal his malicious activities, or these reasons, TLS/SSL is used for communications, this allows that our channel between the target will be fully encrypted and look just like a normal encrypted traffic.

 ## TLS/SSL